|Woodworking Home Page||Frequently Asked Questions||Woodworking tips||See Furniture||Plesums Home Page|

 Thus I have decided to occasionally give private lessons, working in your shop, not mine.
 (I will demonstrate in my shop, but don't want to get into any question about who is liable for sharp tools or adequate guards.)
 You have my warning that this is a dangerous hobby or business, and that I do not have any special credentials to teach "how to" use a machine or "how to" build a cabinet.
 If you are still interested, despite these warnings and disclaimer, lets talk.
 If you are out-of-town, I am thinking in terms of a daily rate of about $350 plus travel expenses.
 If you are local, lets discuss what you are trying to learn.

-My love is building furniture, not just cutting, planing, or sanding.
+My love is building furniture, not just cutting, planing, or sanding isolated pieces.
 But I have had a number of people ask me to help them out... cut this piece to exactly.... or make three pieces just like this... you know.
-Rather than arguing why I don't want to do it, I have set a rate - $1 per minute of shop time and overhead (discussing your requirements, preparing the bill).
-If it takes me 10 minutes, it costs you $10 (plus the tax for the governor).
+Rather than arguing why I don't want to do it, I have set a rate - $1.50 per minute of shop time and overhead (discussing your requirements, preparing the bill).
+If it takes me 10 minutes, it costs you $15 (plus the tax for the governor).
 No matter which machine or combination of machines I need to use in my shop.
+(This is up from my previous rate, but I find myself spending a lot of time putting tools away, cleaning up, and sharpening after the customer leaves.)

 I don't really want to sell you my wood, especially since you will want my best piece, not the sapwood and knots that are part of most boards.
 Therefore I prefer that you bring your own lumber to mill.
 But I will consider using my wood, if you want to pay my price.
 That will be for an average board (not the great one I have been saving for years) and will be more per board foot than the lumber yard (to compensate for the knots and waste that are part of every wood purchase).